Canon 6D vs Nikon D4S

 Studio photographers will appreciate that the Nikon D4S (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D and the D4S have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the D4S have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the D4S was followed by the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D and D4S can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon D4S Manual.

 So how do things add up?
 Which of the two cameras – the Canon 6D or the Nikon D4S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.